 US ex rel.
 Negron vs. New York, 434 F. 2d 386 (1970) Deemed Summary Interpreting Inadequate.

-During a murder case, the prosecutor's interpreter provided the Spanish speaking defendant with summaries of witness testimony in sessions lastiing from 10 to 20 minutes.
-"However astute (the interpreter's) summaries may have been, they could not do service as a means by wich Negron could undestand the precise nature of the testimony against him."
+During a murder case, the prosecutor's interpreter provided the Spanish-speaking defendant with summaries of witness testimony in sessions lasting from 10 to 20 minutes.
+"However astute (the interpreter's) summaries may have been, they could not do service as a means by which Negron could understand the precise nature of the testimony against him."

 Federal Reporter, second series, Volume 434.